John Richard Eiser: Academic career

+Research

 Eiser’s research was both fundamental and applied.
 He had a strong interest in issues of categorization, stereotyping and social conflict which he related to the concept of attitudes (Eiser & Stroebe, 1972).

+He was one of the early social/health psychologists.
+His work on smoking and addiction continues to be influential.

+He then went on to conduct a programme of research on perceptions of risk, in particular toward nuclear hazards but also health and other issues.